latteouka/gtranz/readme.md

 [DEMO](https://transition.chundev.com/)

-This is a simple context to let you make intro/outro animations with GSAP in Next.js.
+This is a simple timeline context lets you make intro/outro animations with GSAP in Next.js.

 Original idea is from [johnpolacek/TweenPages](https://tweenpages.vercel.app/docs)

-You can read how this work in his article.
+You can read how it works in his article.

 If you can read Chinese, check [this](https://doc.chundev.com/blogs/transition-next) and learn what I've edited.